flikore/validator/usage.md

 }
 {% endhighlight %}

+To get all messages of a set as an array, use the `ValidatorException::getMessages()` method.

 ## Validating arrays and objects

+### Standard usage

-The `ValidationSet` class can be used as a shortcut to test all the values in an array or the properties of an object all at once.
+The [`ValidationSet`]({{ site.baseurl }}/api/master/class-Flikore.Validator.ValidationSet.html "ValidationSet") class can be used as a shortcut to test all the values in an array or the properties of an object all at once.
 The usage is pretty straightforward:

 {% highlight php %}
 <?php